btnlq/HexagonyGenerator/README.md

 ### Generation Tips

-Generated hexagon consists of "procedures", each procedure requires 3 columns.
+Generated hexagon consists of "procedures", each procedure requires at least 3 columns.
 Each condition (`if`, `for`, `while`) adds 1 or 2 more procedures.
 So a large number of `if-else` results in a large hexagon.